This note is a kind of improvement over its earlier version at muwlgr.dreamwidth.org/48219.html .

 x11vnc to provide remote access to your locally-running GUI session

-And/or xvfb to run GUI applications in headless mode (works over ssh port forwarding)
+And/or xvfb to run GUI applications in headless mode (works over ssh port forwarding) and access them by x11vnc as well

-Or maybe xpra.org to get more advanced access to persistent headless GUI applications (also works over ssh)
+Or maybe xpra.org to get more advanced remote access to persistent headless GUI applications (also works over ssh)

 pciutils usbutils lshw smartmontools to discover, enumerate and learn more about the available hardware and its operation statistics